openstack-archive/fuel-plugin-cinder-kaminario/doc/plugin guide/source/troubleshooting.rst

 Verification
 ============

+**To verify the deployment:**

-Log in to the controller node from the Fuel-master node:
+1. Log in to the controller node from the Fuel-master node:

-1. Verify the status of cinder-volume service for Kaminario backend
+2. Verify the status of cinder-volume service for Kaminario backend

    .. code-block:: console